 You cannot do a foundation course that will prepare you for direct entry to a higher education institution.

-Confirmation of acceptance for studies
+Your Confirmation of Acceptance for Studies (CAS)

 Your CAS can cover both the pre-sessional course and your main course of study.